Pediatric Process Class

 When therapists and neonatal specialists understand the "why of the Wiring" of neurological development, we can guide these little ones to successful somatic, sensory and social function.

-In this two-day class, we will be exploring the growing challenges of assessing and treating premature infant and 0-3 population, specifically in regards to establishing neurodevelopmentally appropriate feeding strategies and therapeutic interventions.
+In this online class, we will be exploring the growing challenges of assessing and treating infant and pediatric populations, specifically in regards to establishing neurodevelopmentally appropriate therapeutic interventions.

 All of this derives from a neuroscience-based understanding of the role of self-awareness and self-regulation, in therapist, caregiver AND patient, in the therapeutic process.